porres/pd-else/README.md

 ###   About ELSE

+​	This version of ELSE needs **Pd 0.51-1* or above, download Pure Data from: http://msp.ucsd.edu/software.html

-​	ELSE is a big library that provides a cohesive system for computer music, it also serves as a basis for an Live Electronics Tutorial by the same author: Alexandre Torres Porres.
+​	ELSE is a big library for Pure Data that provides a cohesive system for computer music, it also serves as a basis for an Live Electronics Tutorial by the same author: Alexandre Torres Porres.
 This tutorial is also found as part of the download of the ELSE library.

-​	This version of ELSE needs **Pd 0.51-1* or above, download Pure Data from: http://msp.ucsd.edu/software.html
+Note that you can also download Camomile with support for ELSE externals, see https://github.com/emviveros/Camomile-ELSE/releases/tag/beta36

-​	This project is still in a beta phase, where drastic changes may occur and backwards compatibility is not guaranteed until a final release is available.
+​	This project is still in a beta phase, where  changes may occur and backwards compatibility is not guaranteed until a final release is available.

 ​	This library's repository resides at <https://github.com/porres/pd-else/>.